 In most of the US, electric bikes are considered bicycles and can be used in the same way as a pedal-only bicycle.

-Riders should be aware of ebike rules and regulations in their area before riding.
+Riders must be aware of ebike rules and regulations in their area before riding.
 Click on a heading below to learn more about ebike regulations.

 - Ebike peak power limit